birkin/notes/content/posts/_index.md

 +++
-title = "List of blog posts"
+title = "Posts"
-sort_by = "date"
+description = "Blog posts accumulated over the time." sort_by = "date" paginate_by = 5
-template = "index.html"
-page_template = "page.html"
 +++